code-Redot/ArchiveMachine-V-0.9.5-Beta/README.md

 ArchiveMachine is a tool designed to manage and archive files and folders by automating the process of copying them from a source to a destination, while providing various controls.
 This project is currently in the beta stage.

 ## Update
+- 31st March 2024: standardized imports and fixed counting to the -1, fixed an error ragarding the shortcuts ignoring.
 - 1th June 2023: Added Filtiration Functionality (ShortCuts only)
 - 9th April 2023: Added GUI (JavaFX)